-ELECTION OF DIRECTORS.
+- ELECTION OF DIRECTORS.
 To elect seven persons to the Board of Directors of the Company, each to serve until the next annual meeting of stockholders and until their successors have been elected and qualified.
 The Board of Directors' nominees are: C.H.
 Chen, Michael R. Giordano, Keh-Shew Lu, M.K.
-Lu, Shing Mao, Raymond Soong and John M. Stich.

-- RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
-To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ended December 31, 2003. - OTHER BUSINESS.
-To transact such other business as properly may come before the Meeting or any adjournment thereof.
+Lu, Shing Mao, Raymond Soong and John M. Stich. - 2.
+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS.
+To ratify the appointment of Moss Adams LLP as the Company's independent certified public accountants for the year ended December 31, 2004. - 3.
+OTHER BUSINESS.
+To transact such other business as properly may come before the Meeting or any continuation, adjournment or postponement thereof.